dweldon/riakpool/README.markdown

 --------
 riakpool is an application for maintaining a dynamic pool of protocol buffer client connections to a riak database.
 It ensures that a given connection can only be in use by one external process at a time.
-Currently, riakpool will only connect to port 8087 on 127.0.0.1.

 Installation
 ------------